 I bought this Wurlitzer 207 Instructor Console in 2017 and one of the first things that struck me was what a beautiful sound it made while unplugged.
 After using it like this on a few recordings I decided to share this lesser-known side of the Wurlitzer by sampling it.
 Each note was sampled across three/four velocity layers plus a release trigger using a Zoom H2N field recorder.
 I kept the UI simple with only the volume of the release triggers as a parameter.
+I like mixing it in with a piano to add some extra mechanical character.
 PS: this is my first sampled instrument.
 I hope you enjoy!

 Reviews for Raw Wurli